 The NHS recommendation says that those that have African-Caribbean, Chinese, and South Asian descent should do checks starting from the age of 25 since they have a higher risk.

 According to Tam Fry, from National Obesity Forum this disease is a threat.
-A threat that can lead to bankruptcy in the NHS so there is a need for urgent action.
+This a threat that can lead to bankruptcy in the NHS so there is a need for urgent action.
 It is crucial to get high-risk patients to improve their diet and start being more active.

 Now, this will cost.
 However, one should see it as an investment in the future.
 The benefits are worthwhile from a financial and health perspective.